-31. BONDS PAYABLE
+30. BONDS PAYABLE

 December 31

-2023 2022
+2024

-Overseas corporate bonds - secured \$ 927,202 \$ 1,001,523
+Overseas corporate bonds - secured \$ 885,881 \$ 927,202

-SSG15
+TMK SSG15

-To comply with the Japanese law, whenever SSG15 issues secured corporate bonds, UCSH must transfer more than half of the shares of common stock of SSG15 held by UCSH to the legal entity Ippam Shadan Hojin UCJ1 (ISH UCJ1) in order to establish bankruptcy isolation mechanism.

-SSG15 issued five-year period secured corporate bonds with a face value of JPY2,200,000 thousand (NT\$478,163 thousand) secured by investment property as a guarantee in March 2020.
-The book value of the investment property was JPY3,787,112 thousand (NT\$823,117 thousand).
-According to the contract, the issuance can be extended by one year, every quarter will pay the interest and installment of JPY11,000 thousand.
-The overseas corporate bonds - secured has the book value of JPY2,046,000 thousand (NT\$444,692 thousand).

-The interest rates are as follows:
+In order to comply with the regulations governing the special purpose association of Japan, for overseas secured corporate bonds to be issued by TMK SSG15, the subsidiary UNION CAPITAL (SINGAPORE) HOLDING PTE.
+LTD. must transfer more than half of the common stock of TMK SSG15 to the legal entity Ippam Shadan Hojin UCJ1 (ISH UCJ1) established due to its donation, in order to establish a bankruptcy isolation mechanism.
+TMK SSG15 also provided an investment property of JPY3,787,112 thousand (equivalent to \$823,117 thousand) as the collateral to issue the five-year secured corporate bond with an issuance amount of JPY2,200,000 thousand (NT\$478,163 thousand) in March 2020.
+According to the contract, the issuance period can be extended by one year, the interest every quarter shall be paid and a principal of JPY11,000 thousand be repaid in installment.
+The corporate bond's book value was JPY2,002,000 thousand (\$420,070 thousand) as of December 31, 2024.
+The issuance interest rates of the corporate bonds are as follows: